 What Is DPI & What Does Dots Per Inch Stand For?

 In simple terms, for every inch square of print, there are a set amount of dots that will be printed.
 The more dots, the better the print quality (there are some exceptions).
+In this blog, we’ll explain some common questions about DPI and also offer tips so you get the best DPI when printing your flyers or business cards.

 What Is DPI In Printing?

 If your print is designed to be read at a distance, for example, a banner on the side of a building, you can actually design these at 72dpi (25% of 300dpi).
-This is a little printers trick as sometimes large banners that are meters in length at 300dpi have a file size that is too large to open in Adobe Illustrator.
+This is a little printer's trick as sometimes large banners that are meters in length at 300dpi have a file size that is too large to open in Adobe Illustrator (design software).
 Reducing the print DPI to 72 (or 25%) means that the file size is also reduced by 25% while not really having an impact on the quality of your large format prints as they’ll be read at a distance anyway.

 What Is DPI Resolution?